What is a Non-Compete Agreement?

 In addition, the clause prevents the employee from engaging the company’s current employees for the purpose of starting a business that is in direct or indirect competition with the employer’s business.

 A non-disclosure agreement is an agreement between two parties that signifies the existence of a confidential relationship between them.
-When an employee signs a non-disclosure agreement, he/she agrees not to share confidential information that is shared between them and the employer.
+When an employee signs a non-disclosure agreement, he/she agrees not to share confidential information that has been shared with them by their employer.